brksnmz/brksnmz.github.io/index.markdown

 I am a Lecturer in Quantitative Social Science and currently the Programme Director of BSc in Social Sciences with Data Science at UCL Social Research Institute, [University College London](https://www.ucl.ac.uk/){:target="_blank"}.
 I am also a founding member & co-organiser of [Experimental Sociology Workshop](https://experimentalsociology.github.io/){:target="_blank"}

-My broad research interests centre around social norms; trust; collective action; beliefs; other-regarding preferences; inequality; and stratification.
+My broad research interests centre around social norms; trust; collective actions; beliefs; and inequality.
 My studies primarily use experimental methods and computational tools.

 Prior to joining UCL, I was an LSE Fellow in Quantitative Social Research Methods at the Department of Sociology, [London School of Economics and Political Science](https://www.lse.ac.uk/sociology){:target="_blank"}.